mtoensing/marctv-ajax-trash-comments/readme.txt

-=== Report Comments ===
+=== MarcTV Moderate Comments ===

-Contributors: lefalque, marcdk
+Contributors:  MarcDK, lefalque
-Version: 1.2.4
+Version: 1.0
-Tags: comments, admin, ajax, flag, report
-Requires at least: 3.0
+Tags: comments, admin, ajax, flag, report, moderate, trash, replace Requires at least: 3.0
 Tested up to: 4.01
-Stable tag: 1.2.4
+Stable tag: 1.0
 License: GPL2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Grants visitors the ability to report inappropriate comments.
-Reported comments will show up in admin where they may be reviewed.
+Admins are able to replace and trash comments in the frontend.

 == Description ==

 Adds a link next to the reply link below each comment, which allows visitors to flag comments as inappropriate.
 A sub page to comments in admin is added, where an administrator may review all the flagged comments and decide if they should be removed or not.

+Allow admins to trash or replace comments with your custom moderation text in one click in the frontend.

+You need to be logged in as admin or any user with comment moderation permissions.
+A "trash" link will appear beneath all comments in the frontend.
+Now you can mark comments as "trash" and they will disappear after a page reload.
+Don't worry: You can "untrash" them if it was a mistake until you reload.

+You are also able to replace the comment text with a custom text which can be set in the settings.
+This action can not be undone.

 = Features =